B3ST/B3/README.md

 B3 is bundled with a number of [Gulp](http://gulpjs.com/) tasks to automate building and testing:

 * `gulp build`: Builds the theme application.
-* `gulp clean`: Removes all compiled files, leaving only the original sources.
-* `gulp rebuild`: Builds the theme application from scratch.
-* `gulp test`: Runs automated tests (JavaScript and PHP).
 * `gulp watch`: Watches your codebase for changes, triggering a partial rebuild and refreshing the browser.
+* `gulp jasmine`: Runs automated Jasmine tests in the browser, with support for live updates.
+* `gulp phpunit`: Runs automated PHPUnit tests in the terminal.

 ### Extra Tasks